kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 The ingress controller requires a [default backend](../default-backend.md).
 This service handles the response when the service in the Ingress rule does not have endpoints.
 This is a global configuration for the ingress controller.
 In some cases could be required to return a custom content or format.
 In this scenario we can use the annotation `nginx.ingress.kubernetes.io/default-backend: <svc name>` to specify a custom default backend.
+This `<svc name>` is a reference to a service inside of the same namespace in which you are applying this annotation.

 ### Custom HTTP Errors